When is The Batman released? Trailer, cast and everything you need to know

 What does Batman’s costume look like?

+“It’s very practical, the idea is that [Batman] made it himself,” Matt Reeves said at the virtual DC FanDome in August.
+“It needs to look like he can move, but it’s still evolving.
+He’s in Year Two of being Batman.”

-Director Matt Reeves released some teaser footage in February 2020, showcasing Robert Pattinson’s costume as Batman.
+Prior to the trailer’s release, he previously teased some footage in February 2020, showcasing Robert Pattinson’s costume as Batman.

 #TheBatman#CameraTesthttps://t.co/M1tAE2aTA1